-(Dollars in millions, net of reinsurance) Three a e months ended M rch 31, 2021 2020 % Change Current accident year losses greater than \$5 million \$ - \$ - nm Current accident year losses \$1 million - \$5 million 4 12 (67) Large loss prior accident year reserve development (1) 5 nm Total large losses incurred 3 17 (82) Losses incurred but not reported 41 24 71 Other losses excluding catastrophe losses 130 127 2 Catastrophe losses 74 38 95 Total losses incurred \$ 248 \$ 206 20 Ratios as a percent of earned premiums: Pt.
+(Dollars in millions, net of reinsurance) Three mo Three months ended March 31, 2021 2020 % Change Current accident year losses greater than \$5 million \$ - \$ - nm Current accident year losses \$1 million - \$5 million 4 12 (67) Large loss prior accident year reserve development (1) 5 nm Total large losses incurred 3 17 (82) Losses incurred but not reported 41 24 71 Other losses excluding catastrophe losses 130 127 2 Catastrophe losses 74 38 95 Total losses incurred \$ 248 \$ 206 20 Ratios as a percent of earned premiums: Pt.
 Change Current accident year losses greater than \$5 million - % 0.0 Current accident year losses \$1 million - \$5 million 1.2 3.5 (2.3) Large loss prior accident year reserve development (0.3) 1.3 (1.6) Total large loss ratio 0.9 4.8 (3.9) Losses incurred but not reported 11.0 6.6 4.4 Other losses excluding catastrophe losses 34.4 35.3 (0.9) Catastrophe losses 19.6 10.5 9.1 Total loss ratio 65.9 % 57.2 % 8.7

 We continue to monitor new losses and case reserve increases greater than \$1 million for trends in factors such as initial reserve levels, loss cost inflation and claim settlement expenses.
 Our analysis continues to indicate no unexpected concentration of these large losses and case reserve increases by risk category, geographic region, policy inception, agency or field marketing territory.
-In the first quarter of 2021, the personal lines total large losses for the first three months of 2021 occurred primarily for our homeowner line of business and umbrella coverage in our other personal line of business.
+In the first quarter of 2021, the personal lines total large loss ratio, net of reinsurance, was 3.9 percentage points lower than last year's first quarter.
+The decrease in personal lines large losses for the first three months of 2021 occurred primarily for our homeowner line of business and umbrella coverage in our other personal line of business.
 We believe results for the three-month period largely reflected normal fluctuations in loss patterns and normal variability in large case reserves for claims above \$1 million.